Azure-Samples/azureai-samples/scenarios/rag/rag-e2e/README.md

 ### Objective

-The main objective of this tutorial is to help users understand the process of creating and index, registering the index in the cloud, using that index to build a Q&A bot to answer questions based on the indexed data.
+The main objective of this tutorial is to help users understand the process of creating an index, registering the index in the cloud, using that index to build a Q&A bot to answer questions based on the indexed data.
 By the end of this tutorial, you should be able to:

 - Create an index on Azure Cognitive search or FAISS from your local files
 - Use the index in a chatbot built using Azure OpenAI and Langchain